jesshohohoho/learnyloopy/UserGuide.md

   - Average Total Study Hour
   - Average Accuracy of Mock Test

-- The panel in the middle visualizes bar charts displaying the Test 1, Test 2, and Assignment scores (self-inserted), as well as the Mock Test and Study Hours (from the Smart Learning Platform).
+- The panel in the middle visualizes bar charts displaying the **Test 1**, **Test 2**, and **Assignment** scores (self-inserted), as well as the **Mock Test** and **Study Hours** (from the Smart Learning Platform).

 - The panel below displays information similar to that shown above.
-The action buttons in the rightmost column allow users to edit self-inserted values, delete entries, or navigate to the predictive decision tree model.
+The action buttons in the rightmost column allow users to `Edit` self-inserted values, `Delete` entries, or `Predict` the grade using the predictive decision tree model.

 ![Figure_past1](UserGuide_Fig/past1.png)

-***NOTE: More than 1 subject is added to show the comparison between two subjects in the demonstration of this Past Performance Dashboard***
+***NOTE: More than one subject is added to show the comparison between two subjects in the demonstration of this Past Performance Dashboard***

 <a id="functions-in-past-performance-dashboard"></a>
 ### ***🔧 Functions in Past Performance Dashboard***

+Below are the detailed explanations of the buttons in the **Past Examinations** section:
 <table style="border-collapse: collapse; width: 100%;">
   <tr>
     <td style="background-color: #0078D7; color: white; font-weight: bold; text-align: center; padding: 8px 16px; border-radius: 6px; width: 120px;">